 Perhaps the most important decision you make is choosing your maternity care provider.
 Learn the advantages and disadvantages of the various types of physicians and midwives.
 Find out what constitutes optimal care and how you can determine whether a prospective (or your current) doctor or midwife practices it.

-This lecture will enable you to…
+This masterclass will enable you to…

-This lecture will cover…
+This masterclass will cover…

 Induction of Labor: For suspected big baby, prelabor rupture of membranes at term, impending postdates, routinely at term (A.K.A. elective induction)